 The Whippet is one of the least aggressive of dogs, both with people and with other dogs.
 He is gentle and affectionate in the extreme, but will also form a very close relationship with one particular person.
 He is amenable to discipline and very anxious to please.
 Whilst all this is true, he should not be at all retiring or shy.
 He might not be very interested in you, as a stranger, but he most definitely should not be timid, and will, given cause, warn off intruders.

 A relaxed but confident, even disposition.
 A Whippet should be neither timid nor aggressive

 TEMPERAMENT: An ideal companion.
 Highly adaptable in domestic and sporting surroundings.
 Gentle, affectionate, even disposition.

 Temperament: Amiable, friendly, gentle, but capable of great intensity during sporting pursuits

 Bitches: 44-47 cm (17½ –18 ½ ins)

-Although the standard calls for any colour or mixture of colours, the Whippet should only come in Black, Blue, Cream, Brindle and Fawn, the later two can vary in intensity and can be affected by the blue dilution gene; piebaldism can be present on any colour.
+Although the standard calls for any colour or mixture of colours, the Whippet should only come in Black, Blue, Cream, Brindle, Blue Brindle, Fawn and Blue Fawn, the later five can vary in pheomelanin intensity; piebaldism can be present on any colour.

 Per original breed purpose, dark colours should always be present and admirable within the breed.